 I think the question of how to best represent workflows as DAGs is a bigger topic that needs a separate post.
 But at least we can make some notes based on the clarifications made here:

 - There are multiple ways of representing workflows as DAGs

 - Nodes can mean anything between tasks, concrete task invocations (concrete events in time), or some kind of task template

-- Vertices can mean either data, or just dependency on task finish in general
+- Edges can mean either data, or just dependency on task finish in general

 - The DAGs representing task templates (processes, steps or the like) will be very different from DAGs representing tasks, or even worse, concrete task invocations.